-Saturday afternoon we spent the afternoon learning how to make Joaquin's picadillo.
+Saturday we spent the afternoon learning how to make Joaquin's picadillo.
 It's a twist on the traditional Cuban version, let's call it *enhanced* as it includes Spanish chorizo!
 After lunch, as usual we enjoyed a fabulous "sobremesa" or post meal conversation - lots of stories, lots of laughs.

 ¼ cup olive oil